-Range of CRP Out of 4 (Maximu m internal marks is 20)
+Range of CRP Out of 4 (Maximu m internal marks is 20) Out of 3 (Maximum internal marks is 15)

 50% ≤CRP <75% 1 1

 75% ≤CRP <85% 2 2

 85 % and above 4 3

 Internal Assessment for SDE/Private Registration: Regarding internal component, the student will have to attend a fill in the blank type/multiple choice type examination of 20 marks along with the external examination in SDE mode.
 The attendance component of internal marks is not mandatory for such students.